microsoft/vscode-docs/api/references/when-clause-contexts.md

 >**Note**: You can use any user or workspace setting that evaluates to a boolean here with the prefix `"config."`.

-## Active/Focused view or panel 'when' clause context
+## Active/focused view or panel when clause context

 You can have a when clause that checks if a specific view or panel is visible.